cqrsjourney/cqrsjourney.github.com/source/advisors/index.markdown

 ## Meetings

-The next meeing will be held on February 14, 2012.
+The next meeing will be held on March 6, 2012.